Sarkozy struggles in polls as French economy sputters

 "For Nicolas Sarkozy to be re-elected he would have to be ahead of Francois Hollande by four or five points in the first round," Ifop analyst Frederic Dabi said.
 "It's the essential condition for him to turn things around but it's not working."

-The president enjoyed a brief boost in the polls last month after killings by an Islamist gunman and the ensuing siege enabled him to play his preferred role of crisis manager.
+The president enjoyed a brief boost in the polls last month after a killing spree by an Islamist gunman and the ensuing siege enabled him to play his preferred role of crisis manager.

 The drama, which gripped the nation and dominated headlines, helped shift the focus away from the economy to security and immigration, where Sarkozy is usually strongest.
-However, unemployment and purchasing power, which rank as voters' top concerns in polls, have since returned to the forefront.
+However, unemployment and purchasing power, which rank as voters' top concerns in polls, have since returned to the campaign focus.

 WHO WILL BE THIRD?

-The Socialist's first-round score has slipped only slightly as the more fiery Melenchon has picked up momentum on the left.
-Melenchon was credited with between 13 and 14.5 percent of the first-round vote, trailing Le Pen who has 15 and 17 percent.
+The Socialist's first round score has dwindled only slightly as the more fiery Melenchon has picked up momentum on the left.
+Ipsos gave Melenchon 14.5 percent of the first-round vote and Ifop and Harris 14.

 Eager to secure the backing of left-wing voters leaning towards Melenchon, Hollande renewed an offer on Monday to include Communists in his government if elected.